bricaud/webcam_and_raspberrypi/README.md

-# Code for object and face detection with a webcam and a Raspeberry pi
+# Code for object and face detection with a webcam and a Raspberry Pi

 The repository contains Python code for face detection, object recognition and other machine learning application using a webcam.
 A part of the demos are made to run on a Raspberry Pi (3 or 4).